Caused by the fake world of Instagram, couples all over the world are trying to attain an unrealistic 'ideal.'

-From matching outfits and date nights to cute ship names and baecations, couples all over the world are sharing how they express their love for each other.
+From matching outfits and date nights to cute ship names and weird bets, couples all over the world are sharing how they express their love for each other.
 Netizens have coined these displays 'couple goals', and an increasing number of loved-up duos are scrambling to join the revolution.

-We're all for the aesthetics but what matters is how you get along behind the camera.
+We're all for the aesthetics but what matters is how you get along on the other side of the camera.
 Let's look beyond the trending hashtag and explore what true couple goals are and why you should have them.
 This is what we'll be looking at:

 - What Are Couple Goals?